-Itraconazole, a strong inhibitor of CYP3A4/5, administered at oral doses of 200 mg once daily for dose of lorlatinib in healthy volunteers.
-Concomitant administration of lorlatinib with strong troleandomycin, voriconazole, ritonavir, paritaprevir in combination with ritonavir and ombitasvir section 4.2).

-5 days, increased the mean Iorlatinib AUC ${inf}$ by 42% and C ${max}$ by 24% of a single 100 mg oral and/or dasabuvir, and ritonavir in combination with either elvitegravir, indinavir, lopinavir or tipranavir) may increase lorlatinib plasma concentrations.
-Grapefruit products may also increase lorlatinib plasma concentrations and should be avoided.
+Itraconazole, a strong inhibitor of CYP3A4/5, administered at oral doses of 200 mg once daily for 5 days, increased the mean lorlatinib AUC{inf} by 42% and C{max} by 24% of a single 100 mg oral dose of lorlatinib in healthy volunteers.
+Concomitant administration of lorlatinib with strong CYP3A4/5 inhibitors (e.g., boceprevir, cobicistat, itraconazole, ketoconazole, posaconazole, troleandomycin, voriconazole, ritonavir, paritaprevir in combination with ritonavir and ombitasvir and/or dasabuvir, and ritonavir in combination with either elvitegravir, indinavir, lopinavir or tipranavir) may increase lorlatinib plasma concentrations.
+Grapefruit products may also increase lorlatinib plasma concentrations.
 An alternative concomitant medicinal product with less potential to inhibit CYP3A4/5 should be considered.
-If a strong CYP3A4/5 inhibitor must be concomitantly administered, a dose reduction of lorlatinib is recommended (see
+If a strong CYP3A4/5 inhibitor must be concomitantly administered, a dose reduction of lorlatinib is recommended (see section 4.2).